zaripov-ildar/auth_server/README.md

 * Role & Authorities - based authorization with Spring Security
 * Customized access denied handling
 * Refresh token
-* Objects covered by tests for 65% and for 100% of the remaining classes
+* Project covered by tests for 65% lines and 100% of the remaining classes

 ### Technologies
 * Spring Boot 3.0.6